-A 26-year coaching veteran who has been influential in preparing many players for the NFL, Mike Cox is entering his third season as the Wildcats' linebacker coach under legendary head coach Bill Snyder.
+A 27-year coaching veteran who has been influential in preparing many players for the NFL, Mike Cox is entering his fourth season as K-State’s linebackers coach under Hall of Fame head coach Bill Snyder.

 In his first season as the UW linebackers coach in 2009, Cox helped oversee one of the Huskies’ strongest units.
-Washington’s 2009 linebackers corps was led by veterans Donald Butler and Foster.
+Washington’s 2009 linebacker corps was led by a pair of veterans in Foster and Donald Butler.
 Those two combined for 193 tackles, including 94 from Butler, who was a Second Team All-Pac-10 selection.
 Cox also helped coach a defense that made vast improvements over the previous season as opponents’ total offense was reduced by an average of 62 yards per game and opponents scored 12 fewer points per game than in 2008.

-Cox, a native of Coeur d’Alene, Idaho, joined the UW staff from the St. Louis Rams, where he worked for two seasons.
+A native of Coeur d’Alene, Idaho, Cox joined the UW staff from the St. Louis Rams where he worked for two seasons.
 In 2007, he was a defensive quality control/defensive line coach before moving to assistant secondary coach in 2008.
 After a mid-season coaching change, he became linebackers coach for the Rams.
 Before his time in the NFL, Cox spent four seasons as linebackers coach at Michigan State, where he was also the recruiting coordinator in 2006.

 Much of Cox’s coaching career has been spent on the various coaching staffs of John L. Smith.
-In all, Cox served 17 seasons on a Smith staff at Michigan State, Louisville, Utah State and Idaho.
+In all, Cox served 17 seasons for Smith at Michigan State, Louisville, Utah State and Idaho.

-As an assistant at Idaho (1987-94) coaching linebackers and defensive line, Cox helped his alma mater to a combined record of 73-26 (.733) from 1987-94, winning four Big Sky Conference championships and finishing in the top 10 five times.
+As an assistant at Idaho from 1987-94 coaching linebackers and defensive line, Cox helped his alma mater to a combined record of 73-26 (.733) during that time, capturing four Big Sky Conference championships and finishing in the top 10 five times.
 In 1994, the Vandals led the Big Sky in rushing defense, allowing only 65.3 yards per game.

 Cox earned a bachelor’s degree in general studies from Idaho in 1989.
 He and his wife, Jill, have three children, Zac, Jake and Addison.